Celebrated actor Michael Caine, 88, says he’s made his last film, will retire from acting - NewsBreak

 “Best Sellers,” starring Caine and “Parks and Recreation” star Aubrey Plaza, is a comedy about the heir of a book publisher (Plaza) who finds that her company is owed a book written by Harris Shaw (Caine), the writer who originally made her father’s publishing company notable years earlier.

 Caine, best known for his iconic roles in “The Italian Job” and “The Man Who Would Be King,” is also a two-time Oscar winner for his roles in “Hannah and Her Sisters” (1986) and “The Cider House Rules” (1999).
-More recently, he has teamed with director Christopher Nolan for a string of roles, including all three of Nolan’s Batman films, “The Prestige,” “Interstellar,” “Inception” and “Tenet.”Snoop Dogg, Martha Stewart to host new ‘very tasty’ Halloween baking challenge
+More recently, he has teamed with director Christopher Nolan for a string of roles, including all three of Nolan’s Batman films, “The Prestige,” “Interstellar,” “Inception” and “Tenet.”Jamie Costa’s ‘uncanny’ Robin Williams impersonation leaves fans hungry for biopic

 Explaining his decision to retire further, Caine said roles for octogenarians in Hollywood are becoming few and far between.